 The Leadership Fellows program is rooted in curricular and co-curricular learning.
 As a Leadership Studies minor, you will be exposed to multiple theories and practices of leadership.
 The curriculum will help you appreciate leadership as an academic inquiry, understand your own leadership vision and values, and prepare you for key informal and formal leadership roles.

 As a Leadership Fellow, you will participate in all three tiers of the Leadership Education and Development (LEAD) Program.

 Investigate your leadership style, collaborate with others, and participate in campus clubs and organizations as you use your strengths to demonstrate leadership on campus.

-Develop your leadership skills with workshops, a retreat and a conference.
-You'll also identify a leadership coach who will mentor and challenge you to explore your effectiveness as a leader.
+Develop your leadership skills to lead with others through workshops, a retreat, and a conference.
+Identify a leadership coach who will mentor and challenge you to explore your effectiveness as a leader.

 Students who are outstanding leaders in their high schools and/or communities, have held one or more leadership positions in organizations, and have a GPA of 3.6 or better and SATs of 1820 (ACT 27) or more are encouraged to apply.
 Applicants should download and submit the Leadership Fellows Recommendation form.

 Twenty incoming first-year students are selected annually based on leadership experience and potential, academic performance, essays and interviews.
 Additionally, 10 lateral entry opportunities are available for students who demonstrate outstanding leadership potential following their first semester at Elon.